chucklorenz/adapt-visTimeline/README.md

 >#####template

 >`template` is the name of the template file without any extension (eg., .html, .hbs).
-No path is needed if the file (with extension) is placed in the XXXX directory.
+No path is needed if the file (with extension) is placed in the *templates* directory.
 This template will be applied to all data items unless another template is specified in the item properties.
 The item's `template` will override the option's `template`.
 If no `template` is specified in `_options`, the item's `content` will be rendered with default styling.

 ####_items-url

 `_items-url` is optional.
 If it is not used, the component will look for item data within its model specified in *components.json*.
 Item data, however, may be supplied in an external file. `_items-url` specifies the name of the json file (including the extension) that supplies the item data.
-No path is needed if the file is placed in the XXXX directory.
+No path is needed if the file is placed in the *assets* directory.
 Both techniques cannot be used simultaneously.
 If a value is present for `_items-url`, the component will ignore any item data in *components.json*.

 ####_items